gowrav-vishwakarma/vnatk-vue/README.md

         service: customer,
         model: "User",
         title: "Users",
-        // Use response or retrive, response to work on Array based data crud and retrive for API based data fetch
+        // Use response or read, response to work on Array based data crud and read for API based data fetch
         // response: {idfield:'no', data:[{no:1,name:'x',age:20},{no:2,name:'y',age:20}],headers:[{text:'ID',value:'no',hide:true},{text,value},{}],actions:[{name,cation,type,formschema},{},{}]} // Provide data to skip service calling and managing Array dased data crud

-        //retrive defines all options to define data retrive ie R IN CRUD
+        //read defines all options to define data read ie R IN CRUD
-        retrive: {
+        read: {
           // model options are for your sequlize models, all same (for Operators you need to do a small trick here)
           modeloptions: {
             attributes: ["name", "email", "state_id", "city_id", "status"],